After living in a van for almost two years now, I’ve come up with lots of van life essentials I can’t live without.

 I absolutely love my Hydro Flask for both cold and warm beverages.
-The 32-ounce size is the perfect fit for small spaces inside a campervan, and it's also what I like to take hiking.
+The 32-ounce size is the perfect fit for small spaces inside a campervan or a sailboat, and it's also what I like to take hiking.

 The Hydro Flask keeps drinks hot and cold for hours.
-I can't tell you how amazing it is to take an ice cold sip of water on a hot hike!
+I can't tell you how amazing it is to take an ice cold sip of water on a hot hike, or drink hot tea while spending hours on night watch on our sailboat.
 The flask is stainless steel with a BPA-free powder coating.

 If you'd like another pan to add to a pressure cooker, we'd recommend this JetBoil Summit Skillet.
 This pan is perfect for the van lifer with limited space as it includes a nesting handle and spatula.

 This lightweight non-stick pan is perfect for pancakes, eggs and grilled cheese sandwiches.
 Varied wall thickness ensures even heat distribution, and the nonstick coating is made with eco-conscious, PFOA-free ceramic.